-The Late Chief Judge Judith Kaye had tirelessly worked to secure legislation which would move school districts away from imposing only punitive disciplining measures on students and towards the employment of restorative practices.
-The New York State Bar Association should move in a direction to make Judge Kaye's vision a reality and to work toward the goal of dismantling the School to Prison Pipeline, which presently exists.
+The Late Chief Judge Judith Kaye tirelessly worked to secure legislation which would move school districts away from imposing only punitive disciplining measures on students and towards the employment of restorative practices.
+The New York State Bar Association should move in a direction to support legislative change making Judge Kaye's vision a reality and to work toward the goal of dismantling the School to Prison Pipeline.